-The single-differential cross-sections, $d\sigma/dQ^2$, $d\sigma/dx$ and $d\sigma/dy$ for charged current DIS are shown in Fig. 4.
+The single-differential cross-sections, $d\sigma/dQ^2$, $d\sigma/dx$ and $d\sigma/dy$ for charged current DIS are shown in Fig. 6.
 A clear difference is observed between the measurements for positive and negative longitudinal polarisation, which is well described by the Standard Model evaluated using the ZEUS-S PDFs.

-Figure 5 shows the cross-section $d\sigma/dQ^2$ for NC DIS for positive and negative longitudinal polarisations.
-In Fig. 6 ratios of the cross sections for the positive and negative longitudinal polarisations to the unpolarised results [18] are shown.
-Also shown is the ratio of the cross sections for the positive and negative longitudinal polarisations.
-Only statistical uncertainties were considered when taking ratios of the positively and negatively polarised cross sections.
-In taking ratios to the unpolarised cross sections the systematic uncertainties were considered uncorrelated with those of the polarised cross sections.
+Figure 7 shows the cross-section $d\sigma/dQ^2$ for NC DIS for positive and negative longitudinal polarisations and the ratio of the two cross sections.
+Only statistical uncertainties were considered when taking the ratio of the positively and negatively polarised cross sections.
 The measurements are well described by the SM evaluated using the ZEUS-S PDFs and consistent with the expectations of the electroweak Standard Model for polarised NC DIS, although the statistical precision of the current data set does not allow the polarised effect to be conclusively observed.